-There is no specific treatment for an overdose of Dolutegravir (Sodium)/Lamivudine/Tenofovir Disoproxil Fumarate Tablets 50mg/300mg/300mg.
-If overdose occurs the patient must be monitored for evidence of toxicity (see sections 4.8 and 5.3), and standard supportive treatment applied as necessary.
+If overdose occurs the patient must be monitored for evidence of toxicity (see sections 4.8 and 5.3), and standard supportive treatment applied as necessary

-Dolutegravir is highly bound to plasma proteins; it is therefore unlikely that it will be significantly removed by dialysis.
+Treatment

-A negligible amount of lamivudine was removed via (4-hour) haemodialysis, continuous ambulatory peritoneal dialysis and automated peritoneal dialysis; it is thus not known if continuous haemodialysis would be clinically beneficial in a lamivudine overdose.
+There is no specific treatment for an overdose of Dolutegravir (Sodium)/Lamivudine/Tenofovir disoproxil fumarate Tablet, Film-coated 50 mg/300 mg/300 mg.
+If overdose occurs, the patient should be treated supportively with appropriate monitoring, as necessary.
+Because a negligible amount of lamivudine was removed via (4-hour) haemodialysis, continuous ambulatory peritoneal dialysis, and automated peritoneal dialysis, it is not known if continuous haemodialysis would be clinically beneficial in a lamivudine overdose.
 Tenofovir disoproxil can be removed by haemodialysis; the median haemodialysis clearance of tenofovir disoproxil is 134 ml/minute.
 The elimination of tenofovir disoproxil by peritoneal dialysis has not been studied.
+As dolutegravir is highly bound to plasma proteins, it is unlikely that it will be significantly removed by dialysis.

+2 Based on a systematic review it is suggested that emtricitabine and lamivudine are pharmacologically equivalent, and hence clinically interchangeable for therapy of HIV infection.
+Therefore, herein reference is made also to data obtained with emtricitabine.